Great to have you on the most important and by virtue of consensus, the most correct radio talk show in history.

 What are they alleging?

-And the third article says that he's uh openly threatening aggressive war against Iran, which is a violation of Article 6 of our Constitution and a violation of Article 2, Section 4 of the UN Charter.
+And the third article says that he's openly threatening aggressive war against Iran, which is a violation of Article 6 of our Constitution and a violation of Article 2, Section 4 of the UN Charter.

-Anyway, that that's that's uh that's who they are.
+Anyway, that's who they are.

-But somehow the tour's over.
+But somehow the tour is over.

 The bus tour ended when it got to Washington.